 Dizziness is the feeling of being a weak and unbalanced body.
-The nerve that connects the inner ear to the brain if stops functioning cause dizziness.
-Most of the person feel dizziness like an annoyance in the inner ear.
+The nerve that connects the inner ear to the brain if it stops functioning causes dizziness.
+Most of the people feel dizziness like an annoyance in the inner ear.

 It is the term that is referred to the ringing, buzzing, whistling in the ears that cause damage to the inner ear.
 In this disorder, the sound produced from inside of your body, not from the external source.

 There are different causes for tinnitus such as exposure to loud noise, earwax, and many more and there are different therapies available to treat tinnitus.

 Balance problems are similar to dizziness.
 In balance problems, you feel like you are spinning while you are standing still.
 Symptoms of balance problems are blurred vision, nausea, vomiting, fatigue, and many more.